A valid MOT certificate is a welcome sight for all motorists, with good reason!

 Exhaust, fuel and emissions

-Your exhaust will be checked for two things: damage and emissions.
+Your exhaust system will be checked for two things: damage and emissions.
 If your exhaust is leaking or showing signs of serious wear and tear, it will fail the MOT.
 Likewise, if it’s emitting an illegal amount of emissions.

 Carbon monoxide and hydrocarbon emissions are two emissions emitted by a car.
 The MOT tester will use a gas analyser to ensure these fall within the legal limit.
 A visual check will also be done to ensure no coloured smoke is emitted from the exhaust.